 - Notion – Project management app best for creative projects

-A project management software for designers should provide great organization tools.
+The first thing our experts look for in project management software for designers is that it provides great organization tools.
 The designer needs to be able to lay out all their materials in a way that lets them move everything around per the needs of the client.
 The designer also needs to be able to see every single change as it happens.

 It should also allow for collaboration between people who don’t work at the same physical location.
 The software must be able to separate projects into accounts for each client so that you can keep track of multiple projects as well.
 Design projects can also have a long list of issues that need to be resolved along the way, so an issue tracker can help you monitor them all in one place.